 So, where is the problem?
 If we listen again to the Pharisee’s prayer, it is clear that he is not so much thanking God as comparing himself with others.
 And his words of thanksgiving sound strange; his prayer sounds like self-praise, not thanksgiving to God.

-We fall into the illusion that everything is up to us, that we have to trust in our strength, that only our work brings success.
+We fall into the illusion that everything is up to us, that we have to trust in our strength, and that only our work brings success.
 And this is complete materialism, in which God is only a symbol of “positive vibes.”

 And the next time we let God back into our lives will be when we have a disaster or a series of setbacks.
-Then there will be reproaches to God that we are such good Christians, so why has He abandoned us and not protected us.
+Then there will be reproaches to God that we are such good Christians, so why has He abandoned and not protected us.

 We all understand why we read this passage of Scripture during Lent.
 It is necessary to see if the seed of the Pharisees has begun to germinate in our hearts.

 Lord, I ask you today to give me wisdom and humility.
 Please help me to maintain genuine gratitude, free from hypocrisy and selfishness.
 Help me distinguish between false Pharisaic appreciation and proper gratitude from the heart.
 I ask this in Jesus’ name.
 Amen.